-The fuel system consists of a built-in fuel tank, a port fuel fill, a starboard fuel fill and a fuel tank vent.
+The fuel system consists of a built-in fuel tank, a fuel fill and a fuel tank vent.

-The fuel tank is located beneath the aft seat and trunk area.
-To inspect the hose connections, raise the floor of the trunk.
+The fuel tank is located under the deck behind the stern seat.
+To inspect the hose connections, remove the stern seat leanback.
 Your Nautique dealer should perform all fuel tank service.